Wednesday. September 7.

 I was trying to ignore the pests, but one black guy stood out.
 I’ll assume he was from Senegal.
 He was trying to sell bottles of water.
 He kept repeating, “One Euro, one Euro, one Euro...” like a mantra.
 It looked like he was rolling his eyes up into his head.
 Was his twisted religious ecstasy some kind of sales technique?
 Man does not live by religious fanaticism alone!

 Wooden traffic horses marked the border.
 A sign told us we were leaving Italy and entering the Vatican.
 There was no passport check.
 I entered St. Peter’s Square.
 I felt another wave of emotion.
 This was the place I had heard so much about.
 So much history and drama had happened here.
 The tourist hustle did not detract from this historic, sacred place.
-This is the place where the drama of a new Pope addressing the faithful for the first time happens.
+This is the place where a new Pope addressing the faithful for the first time happens.
 The history and beauty of this place struck me.
 It is majestic.

 There was a sea of plastic chairs that were still set up for the Mother Teresa canonization.
 She had been canonized three days ago.
 It would have been a dramatic event, but I was glad to be seeing the Vatican on a “normal day.”